alvarocarrerasr/sleepingtime/README.md

 This is my first project made using Angular 2, which I am currently learning, Ionic Framework and Typescript so as to train my knowledge on that technologies.

+I have used the lateral menu template on this project.

 ## What about sleeping cycles?

 Well, you can read more about sleeping cycles on [this website](https://www.sleepcycle.com/how-it-works/).